arpitbbhayani/articles/blogs/decipher-single-xor.md

 ## Deciphering

-Now that we have everything we require to directly get the plain text out of the given ciphertext we wrap it in a function that iterates over all possible encryption keys, decrypts the ciphertext, computes the fitting quotient and returns the one that minimizes the quotient as the original message.
+Now that we have everything we require to directly get the plain text out of the given ciphertext we wrap it in a function that iterates over all possible encryption keys in the range `[0, 256)`, decrypts the ciphertext, computes the fitting quotient for the plain text and returns the one that minimizes the quotient as the original message.
 Python-based implementation of this deciphering logic is as illustrated below.

 ```python
 def decipher(text: bytes) -> Tuple[bytes, int]: